 And you can be very successful this way, too.
 April Hamilton originally published Indie Author and several other books that way and enjoyed great success.
 But like others who have committed to making publishing their business, she has said she would now buy her own ISBNs.

 Part of the reason, as Hamilton explains, is the changing marketplace:

 Distribution options offered by print and digital publishing service providers increasingly require that the author/imprint be the registered owner of the ISBN.

 Echoing this is this explanation from the Smashwords ISBN guide:

 An ISBN helps make your book more discoverable to readers and other book buyers.
 The ISBN gains you free inclusion in Books in Print, the world’s largest catalog of books, which is licensed to all major search engines and thousands of bookstores and libraries.
 Your ISBN record will also receive a free online listing at the online Books in Print bibliographic database that’s available on the open Web.

-Takeaway: If you plan to sell retail you’ll need to use ISBN.
+Bottom line: If you plan to sell retail, you’ll need to use an ISBN.
 For strictly private publications, you may not need it at all.
-And if you plan to continue in publishing, buy your own ISBN block from the start.
+And if you plan to continue publishing, buy your own ISBN block from the start.

 Selfpublishing.com has a very helpful article on ISBNs for self-published authors.

 To buy your own ISBNs, go to https://www.myidentifiers.com

 ISBNs Don’t Matter as Much as You Thought by Indie Author April Hamilton